SmithWillSuffice/ohanga-pai/content/empirical/1_ohangapai_projects.md

 These models are great for thinking about fair distribution policies, which at a government regulatory level means fiscal policy.
 The models show that highly unfair wealth distributions naturally occur even when asset exchanges are uniform and random.
-This illustrates Pareto dynamics, or more colloquially *the rich get richer* and the poor get poorer (in relative terms.)
+This illustrates Pareto dynamics, or more colloquially *the rich get richer* and the poor get poorer (in relative terms).

+The interest in these models is that they show that even before accounting for political and social power relations, just raw asset exchange can ruin people's lives, through no fault of their own and no fault of the super rich.
+The existence of wealthy powerful people in the real world can only make things worse than these ideologically neutral asset exchange dynamics.
+"Worse," that is, absent some sort of supernatural altruism and charity from the super rich.
+(When has human civilization ever witnessed such sociology?)

 They are *not* good models for real economic analysis which concerns production, energy, employment and price stability.